smlhelp/book/docs/concepts/recursion/README.md

 We also saw how **proofs mirror the code**.
 Non-recursive clauses in functions (that is, where the function does not call itself) correspond to base cases in proofs.
 Recursive clauses in functions correspond to inductive steps.
 (When we move into more complex datatypes than lists, which may have multiple inductive cases, there may be multiple inductive steps!)
 The deep connection between recursion and induction is just another example of how the fields of computer science and mathematics are closely tied.

-### Footnotes

-- [1] SML actually does have mutable data cells called `ref`s.
+[^1]: SML actually does have mutable data cells called `ref`s.
 For this reason, SML is not (strictly speaking) a _pure_ functional programming language.
 But we primarily program with the parts of SML which are pure, and therefore don't have to worry about _side effects_.